By Janice Tieperman

 The friendly environment was accentuated with live music that continued for much of the event.

-Students who were not able to attend this Casino Night should not worry, as CAB as many other similar, fun events on the horizon.
+Students who were not able to attend this Casino Night should not worry, as SAA as many other similar, fun events on the horizon.

 “I think you may see this again in the fall, some similar student activity where we have casino games and other interactive events and music,” added Bello.